-BioLNG EuroNet an EU co-funded project has recently announced a commitment to further the expansion of liquefied natural gas (LNG) as a road transport fuel across Europe with new infrastructure that should ensure the long-term success and mass scale adoption.
+BioLNG EuroNet an EU co-funded project has recently announced a commitment to further the expansion of liquefied natural gas (LNG) as a road transport fuel across Europe with new infrastructure that should ensure long-term success and mass-scale adoption.

 The BioLNG EuroNet consortium, comprising Shell, Disa, Scania, Osomo, Nordsol and IVECO will each deliver separate activities that will see 2 000 more LNG trucks on the road, 39 LNG fuelling stations and the construction of a BioLNG production plant in the Netherlands.
 The EU funding received by consortium members falls under the Connecting Europe Facility (CEF) for the transport sector.